In the beginning ....: The

 2010 race is still a recent memory and we are already off and running planning for 2011!
 It is good to get a jump while everyone

-is still riding high from such a great race from Fort Myers to Frederick.
+a great race from Fort Myers to Frederick.
 Now we are looking with great anticipation to the race from Iowa City to Mobile.

 I am starting in Mobile.